joshstephenson/Wordle-Solver/README.md

 ```

 ## Finding the Best Starting Word
 Using the right starting word makes a big difference.
 While OATER has the highest calculated score, many believe SALET to be the best starting word.
 To find the best starting word, use the script `FindStartingWord.py` and wait a long time.
-This script will loop over all 12952 words calculating the average number of guesses to solve each of the 2315 answer words.
-It will print out the best performance so far after each batch.
+This script will loop over all 12952 answer and guess words calculating the average number of guesses to solve each of the 2315 answer words.
+It will print out the best performance so far after each starting word is finished.
+As of this update, the best starting word is EARST with an average of 3.9348 guesses per puzzle.

 ## The Algorithm
 The algorithm has two separate word lists.
 The property `answers` is populated from nyt-answers.txt and the property `exclusive_words` is populated from a combination of 'nyt-guesses.txt' and 'nyt-answers.txt'. `exclusive_words` is a python list that is initially sorted by the popularity of letters in each word.
 This is best for pruning the list of answers as fast as possible. `answers` is a python list that is initially sorted by the popularity of letters in their respective positions.
 This is important for getting words with the highest word score.